AdobeDocs/marketo.en/help/marketo/product-docs/mobile-marketing/vibes-sms-messages/create-a-vibes-sms-message-2.md

    >[!NOTE]
    >
-   >US and Canada limits are different, at 160 and 130 characters respectively.
-If you exceed these character limits, your message could be split.
-While we show when you exceed the Canadian limit, the editor is optimized for US and splits the message based on the US limit.
+   >The character limit for an SMS message is 160 characters using the standard ASCII character set.
+If you exceed 160 characters, your message will be split based on total character count.

 1. Click **Token** in the Insert menu to add a token to your message.